mkmksto/svelte_text_twist/README.md

 # Tomorrow To Do

+- implement scoring
+- implement round tracking
+- implement give up btn
-- improve animation, checl docs
+- improve animation, check docs

 # To Do List